 #4: Make a Japanese friend

 If you don’t have any, it’s ok, widen your circle and make new friends!
 I met up with some Japanese friends who used to work in Singapore, and I was very blessed to have kept in touch with them all the while (thanks to Facebook).
-It’s definitely a plus, as they know where to take you to the places where locals shop, and you can ask them to help you if you have trouble booking a day tour on a website that only transacts in Japanese.
+It’s definitely a plus, as they know where to take you to local shops, and you can ask them for help if you have trouble booking a day tour on a website that only accepts Japanese.

 #5: Bring a selfie stick